 - With so many removable components, knowing the order of things to be unlocked/moved before a component can be removed is non-trivial

 I would definitely recommend this canister with the caveat that I have not tested its dependability.
 Though the low flow rate might bother some users, it doesn’t bother me.
 I tend to use two canisters on all of my larger tanks anyway.
 Furthermore, having more than ample media capacity makes up for the lower flow rate, in my opinion.
-Nonetheless, the pros for this canister far outweigh the cons, in my opinion.
+Nonetheless, my view is that the pros for this canister far outweigh the cons.